Schoenbrodt/schoenbrodt.github.io/content/en/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Mathematics Education
+  - Mathematical Modeling
   - AI and Data Science Education
-  - STEM Education
+  - Design Science

 # Education to show in About widget
 education: